Understand how your CPM compares. Dive into benchmark data by industry, region, and campaign type

 Detailed observation of presented data

-Public Safety CPMs across all countries told a volatile story this year: generally below the global Facebook Ads benchmarks, but punctuated by sharp surges in spring and an outsized spike in September.
-While the global market moved in relatively smooth, incremental steps, Public Safety CPMs swung widely—from single digits in early Q1 to the mid‑30s by late Q3—before settling into a higher band in November.
+Public Safety CPMs spent the year oscillating between bargain lows and sharp run-ups, landing slightly below the market on average but with much bigger swings.
+While the global Facebook Ads benchmark hovered near $20 throughout 2025, Public Safety CPMs started in single digits, spiked in spring and again in early fall, and closed the year elevated.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
 This analysis explores ad performance trends for Public Safety across all countries compared to the global benchmark.

 Insights & analysis of Facebook advertising costs